foundryvtt/dnd5e/README.md

 The [Systems Reference Document (SRD)](http://media.wizards.com/2016/downloads/DND/SRD-OGL_V5.1.pdf) for included content is available in full from Wizards of the Coast.

+The Foundry 5e system is unofficial Fan Content permitted under the Fan Content Policy and is not approved or endorsed by Wizards of the Coast.
+Portions of the materials used are property of [Wizards of the Coast](https://dnd.wizards.com/). ©Wizards of the Coast LLC.

 ## Installation Instructions

 To install the D&D5E system for Foundry Virtual Tabletop, simply paste the following URL into the **Install System**